antvis/G6/packages/site/docs/manual/core-concept/animation.en.md

 ### Disabled Global Animation

-To disable global animations, you can pass the `animation` configuration item when instantiating the `Graph`:
+To disable global animations, you can pass the `animation` option when instantiating the `Graph`:

 ```typescript
 {